zhouwg/kantv/README-qnn.md

 ## News

 - 2024.4.24
-  - PR to ggml community
+  - <a href="https://github.com/ggerganov/llama.cpp/pull/6869">PR to upstream ggml community</a>
   - data path works fine as expected with whisper.cpp and llama.cpp using QNN backend and verified on both low-end and high-end Android phones based on Qualcomm mobile SoC
   - Support OPs
     - GGML_OP_ADD